yzhai64/fh-agents-course/units/en/unit2/smolagents/introduction.md

 ## Module Overview

 This module provides a comprehensive overview of key concepts and practical strategies for building intelligent agents using smolagents.
-With so many open-source frameworks available, it's essential to understand the components and capabilities that make smolagents a valuable option—or to determine when another solution might be a better fit.
+With so many open-source frameworks available, it's essential to understand the components and capabilities that make smolagents a useful option, or to determine when another solution might be a better fit.
 We'll explore critical agent types, including code agents designed for software development tasks, tool calling agents for creating modular, function-driven workflows and retrieval agents that access and synthesize information.
 Additionally, we'll cover the orchestration of mutiple agents, the integration of vision capabilities and web browsing to unlock new possibilities for dynamic and context-aware applications.

 In this unit, Alfred, the agent from Unit 1, makes his return.
 This time, he’s using the `smolagents` framework for his internal workings.
 Together, we’ll explore the key concepts behind this framework as Alfred tackles various tasks.
 Alfred is organizing a party at the Wayne Manor while the Wayne family 🦇 is away, and he has plenty to do.
 Join us as we showcase his journey and how he handles these tasks with `smolagents`!